lpaseen/ca_ham_license_quiz/README.md

 - You can concentrate on doing just one section

 ## Installation
 It's just a single python 3 program.
-Download that single file or clone the repo to get started.
-You also need the test questions.<br>
+Download that single file or clone the repo to get started.<br>
-The test file can be retrieved from <br>
+The test questions will be downloaded the first time the program starts.<br>
+They are downloaded from <br>
 https://ised-isde.canada.ca/site/amateur-radio-operator-certificate-services/en/downloads
+If you want to you can manually download them first with
    ```
    wget https://apc-cap.ic.gc.ca/datafiles/amat_basic_quest.zip
    unzip -x amat_basic_quest.zip